 To check for Windows 10 updates, go to System settings>>Update & Security, and then click Windows Update.

 In case, if the Windows system is corrupt, then none of the solution will work for you.
-However, you can use Kernel for Windows Data Recovery software that will help you recover files of your system.
+However, you can use Windows Data Recovery software that will help you recover files of your system.